-Sneezing, runny nose, aches in certain regions of the body begin and there comes the doubt: Have I got a cold?
-Do I have the flu?
-Allergies?
-Does it have a difference between these states?
+Sneezing, runny nose, aches in certain regions of the body begin and there comes the doubt: Do I have Cold, Flu, Allergic Rhinitis or Sinusitis?
+Does it have a difference?

 The answer is yes.
-It is not always easy to distinguish, but the information below can help you identify.
+It is not always easy to distinguish, but the information below can help you identify the differences between Cold, Flu, Allergic Rhinitis and Sinusitis.
 Also, always consult a doctor for advice. confirm your suspicions, especially if symptoms worsen.

 Respiratory virus infection that has a 5-7 day cycle, however, symptoms may persist for up to 14 days.